 University of Birmingham and COP26

 Academics, students and partners have contributed to a major collection of climate change themed articles tying in with the COP26 themes, which are available to read now.
 The students were all winners of a climate change writing competition with the first prize awarded to a compelling article entitled ‘The Impact of Militaries on Climate Change’.
-With a number of events, seminars and talks, and outreach events planned, find out more and get involved

 The University aims to reach direct use net zero carbon by 2035, reducing use of energy by running our campuses more sustainably and investing in carbon positive activities such as increasing our green spaces.
 Areas such as the Green Heart on our beautiful campus in Birmingham feature pedestrian, cycle and running routes, and are regularly surveyed to find ways to improve their biodiversity.
 New buildings including the Engineering building and our new campus in Dubai have been built based on sustainable practices and are highly energy efficient with their own sustainability strategy.